 "Storing your lingerie properly can keep the shape and integrity of your bras so they last longer," McConnell told me.
 Essentially, if you want to get your money's worth on the lingerie you acquire over the years, storing it with care and intention is the only way to go.
 Otherwise, you run the risk of killing it from that very first moment you stuff it inside a drawer.

-Ahead, find out what else McConnell had to say about the best ways to organise your lingerie drawer.
+Ahead, find out what else McConnell had to say about the best ways to organize your lingerie drawer.

 Speaking of lingerie, click in to learn the main difference between Italian and American lingerie.